ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Aquator/4th Level/Typhoon's Fury.md

 	- 10ft Target Cylinder Height.
 	- 15ft Target Cylinder Radius. (+5ft)
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 18 psyfocus spent above the normal cost for this psycast, the damage increases by 1d8 bludgeoning damage and the radius of the cylinder increases by 5ft.
+For every 18 psyfocus spent above the normal cost for this psycast, the damage increases by 1d8 bludgeoning damage and the radius of the target cylinder increases by 5ft.